SecurityCenter General Questions

 SecurityCenter 5 also includes the industry’s first Assurance Report Cards (ARCs) that enable your Chief Information Security Officer (CISO) and security leaders to define the company’s security program objectives in clear and concise terms, identify and close potential security gaps, and communicate effectiveness of your security investments to C-level executives and board members.

 What are the new features in SecurityCenter 5?

-- Assurance Report Cards (ARCs): Assurance Report Cards provide an effective way to measure and communicate to executives that high-level business objectives are being met based on evaluation of customer defined security policies and rapid deployment of controls in near real time.
+- Assurance Report Cards (ARCs): provide an effective way to measure and communicate to executives that high-level business objects are being met based on evaluation of customer defined security policies and rapid deployment of controls in near real-time.

 - Critical Cyber Controls (CCC): Critical Cyber Controls are five pre-defined ARCs that focus on monitoring the top five security objectives that have the greatest impact to ensuring the security posture of any business.

 - Advanced analytics: provide contextual insight and actionable information to prioritize security issues.
 The Breaking Kill Chains dashboard is one example of sophisticated analytics provided by SecurityCenter out-of-the-box.

 - Improved searching and trending: searching and trending of scan and event data now includes the capability of storing incremental changes in back-end repositories.